wallyc/tank-gauge/README.md

 tank-gauge facilitates the calculation of petroleum storage tank volumes on mobile devices.

-The current UI built on top of functionality specific to the [YAWS](http://yaws.hyber.org) web server.
+The current UI is built on top of functionality specific to the [YAWS](http://yaws.hyber.org) web server.
 Measurement data is persisted in Mnesia.
 It does not implement OTP behaviours, does not function properly in Internet Explorer and no effort has been made yet to implement a responsive layout for the desktop.

 ## It supports the following: